777ki/streamexecutordoc/README.rst

 .. _designing their implementation: https://drive.google.com/a/google.com/file/d/0B-jX56_FbGKRM21sYlNYVnB4eFk/view

-In addition to the `benefits<benefits-of-streamexecutor>`_ that all users of StreamExecutor enjoy over the alternative host-side runtime libraries, OpenMP and StreamExecutor may mutually benefit by sharing work to support new platforms.
+In addition to the benefits_ that all users of StreamExecutor enjoy over the alternative host-side runtime libraries, OpenMP and StreamExecutor may mutually benefit by sharing work to support new platforms.
 If OpenMP makes use of StreamExecutor, then it should be simple for OpenMP to add support for any new platforms that StreamExecutor supports in the future.
 Similarly, for any platforms OpenMP would like to target, they may add that support in StreamExecutor and take advantage of the knowledge of platform support in the StreamExecutor community.
 The resulting new platform support would then be available not just within OpenMP, but also to any user of StreamExecutor.

 Although OpenMP and StreamExecutor support different programming models, some of the work they perform under the hood will likely be very similar.
 By sharing code and domain expertise, both projects will be improved and strengthened as their capabilities are expanded.
 The StreamExecutor community looks forward to much collaboration and discussion with OpenMP about the best places and ways to cooperate.